What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 1

-A blockchain is a series of blocks which contains time-stamped data and each block is linked to the other cryptographically.
+A blockchain is a series of blocks that contain time-stamped data and each block is linked to the other cryptographically.
 The data inside the block is kept cryptographically secure.
 Miners in Bitcoin and Ethereum bunch up transaction data and put them in the blocks and adds them to the blockchain via the proof-of-work consensus mechanism.

 Libra completely changes this by not having blocks as the core data structure in its architecture.
 Instead, their system has been described as a “decentralized, programmable database.”
 The transactions in Libra will form a sequence (numbered with ever-increasing integers) which will be stored in Merkle Trees.

 The data structure that you see above is a Merkle tree.
 In the diagram shown, Hash 0-0 and Hash 0-1 are children of Hash 0, which is known as the parent.
 You can derive the children from the parent hash.
 The Top Hash is also known as the Root and you can derive the whole tree through the root.

 In Libra, the root of their Merkle Tree will have an authenticator value which is similar to the block hash in a normal blockchain.
 The authenticator of the transaction will depend on the authenticator of the previous transaction.